J-E-Y/JJ_TIL/content/author/admin/_index.md

 Hello!!
 I'm JohnJung.

-I'm a Software Engineer based in the south Korea.
+I'm learning programming.
 I'm quite interested in all aspects of software development.
 My passion lies in the web application development including both the front end and the back end.
 I fell in love with the modern JavaScript Since I changed my major.

 Thank you for visiting my blog.
 I hope you enjoy looking around :)